 Particularly, the park’s alluvial grasslands which are an essential home for the threatened Bengal florican, lesser adjutant, Grey-crowned Prinia, swamp francolin and numerous species of grass warblers.
 The nearly extinct vulnerable Oriental darter is a local breeder around the numerous lakes.
 Whereas there are also abundant of egrets, bitterns, storks, and kingfisher found around the lake.

 The park is one of the lesser-known breeding places of the internationally endangered spotted eagle.
 Peafowl, jungle fowl, White-eyed Buzzard, Grey-headed Fish Eagle, White-eyed Buzzard, Shikra bird, Red-breasted Parakeet Rhodesian ducks are some birds that are found in Chitwan National park.

 While you are in Chitwan, you can observe the birds right outside the hotel rooms.
 During canoe ride where the visitors even can see them sitting nicely on the Rhino backs.
 You can set out on a Jeep Safari or take a jungle walk to observe the birds and listen to their melodious sound.

-An early morning walk through the bush and along the Rapti River, let you spot several kinds of the exotic birds, comprising the Giant Hornbill, Lesser Florican and Paradise Flycatcher.
+An early morning walk through the bush and along the Rapti River, let you spot several kinds of exotic birds, comprising the Giant Hornbill, Lesser Florican and Paradise Flycatcher.
 Besides, one can get an opportunity to observe the movement of the migratory birds in the Beesh Hajar Taal.